aka7/puppet-modules/akarim-sites/README.md

 #### Table of Contents

 1. [Overview](#overview)
-   classes here are parameterised classes, can you use to install packages.
-This is useful when using from Foreman, at least for me anyway.
 2. [Module Description - What the module does and why it is useful](#module-description)
 3. [Setup - The basics of getting started with sites](#setup)
     * [What sites affects](#what-sites-affects)